Bulgarian National Unification: History

 On December 1, 2013, the Association of Bulgarian Pensioners, Bulgarian Criminal Detachment, Association of Argoecological Producers and others. establish the Bulgarian National Unification party with Georgi Georgiev as chairman.
 The party describes itself as center-left and patriotic.
 BNO states that it will fight for a complete revision of the status quo, raising the standard of living by stimulating the economy and offering better conditions for small and medium-sized businesses.

 On March 20, 2014, BNO was officially registered by the court.

 BNO participated in several elections, but received more media attention in 2016, when it nominated Mityo Pishtova for presidential candidate.
 In 2019, Evgenia Baneva was nominated as an MEP, but soon after they withdrew their support for her.

 In February 2021, BNO became a mandate holder and submitted its lists for the parliamentary elections in April to the Civil Platform "Bulgarian Summer", which was established by businessman Vasil Bozhkov.

+Renaming

+Prior to the October 2024 parliamentary elections, the party renamed itself to the name "Bulgars" (Булгари).
+The party was once again renamed to "Resistance" prior to the 2026 Bulgarian parliamentary election.